 93 households were supported through CDBG funded rental and utility assistance provided by CARES Act funds during the program year.
+This exceeded the goal.
+All households assisted were listed under one IDIS activity.

 The City continues to address worst case needs through the single-family housing rehabilitation program funded by CDBG.
 The rehabilitation program addresses many structures with serious code violations that present health, life, and safety issues for our community members.
 Disabled residents have been served through the City's partnership with AMBUCS, which builds accessibility ramps for elderly and/or disabled community members in single-family housing units.
 CDBG funds pay for the material and AMBUCS volunteers provide the labor to build the ramps.